TransAsia pilots face test on dealing with engine failure

 "The CAA and the ASC can't just jump to a conclusion like that," said Lee Ping-chung, secretary general of the union.
 "It could be mechanical, the weather, airline's management of pilots and how tired pilots are."

-TransAsia said on Sunday it would cancel 52 flights Monday and Tuesday, in addition to the 90 already cancelled following the crash.
+TransAsia said on Sunday it would cancel 52 flights Monday and Tuesday, in addition to the 90 already canceled following the crash.

 Rescuers have recovered 40 bodies, with three still missing.
 Fifteen people survived.